Manish-0914/Zcoder/README.md

 # ZCoder

-A interactive coding community platform to practise and scale up your skills.
+An interactive coding community platform to practise and scale up your skills.

-## to run locally
+## 🔧 How to Run Locally

 ### first clone the repository
 ``` bash
 git clone https://github.com/vijay-kumar-79/ZCoder.git